 Helping children and adults to cope with difficult events

 Residents and visitors to North Kensington area are experiencing a terrible situation in many aspects.
 Many will be affected directly, and others indirectly.
 Emotions will run wild.
 As a life coach for kids, I feel responsibe to offer my counsel.

-I am hopeful that the council will provide the best service available to those affected directly.
+I am hopeful that the counsel will provide the best service available to those affected directly.
 Also, this document serves as a guide to parent coaching as well as coaching kids who are exposed to the situation but not directly affected.

-Whatever happens in the next hours and days, the children and adults in the area will be exposed to very painful emotions.
+Whatever happens in the next hours and days, the children and adults in the area will likely experience painful emotions.
 It is important to remember that, after the main event, people will have a regular reminder of it in the form of police, builders or the simple sight of the building.

 1- Talk or Don’t Talk.
 It’s an individual decision.
 Respect other’s decision and ask them to respect yours.